Casey-Otieno/BCG-PowerCo-EDA/README.md

-- 👋 Hi, I’m @Case-spec
+- 👋 Hi, I’m Casey Otieno
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning javascript and python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me case4153@gmail.com
+- 📫 How to reach me otienocasey001@gmail.com@

 <!---
 Case-spec/Case-spec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.